nhedger/exoscale-github-actions-issue/README.md

+# Exoscale CLI SOS Upload Performance Issues

 This repository contains a minimal reproducible example of the following issue:

-- Trying to upload large files to SOS from GitHub Actions with the Exoscale CLI does not seem to work.
+Uploading files to SOS using the new `exo storage upload` command is significantly slower than using `exo sos upload`.

+Check the workflow runs logs to see a comparison of both methods.